alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

     .. tab:: UnityPackage from OpenUPM website

         1. Go to `OpenUPM website - link <https://openupm.com/packages/com.alttester.sdk/>`_.
-        2. Follow the instructions from the `Install via Package Manager` section on the right to install via Unity's Package Manager od via Command-Line Interface.
+        2. Follow the instructions from the `Install via Package Manager` section on the right to install via Unity's Package Manager or via Command-Line Interface.

 ```